 We know that charity awareness and support are important to our employees, and we want them to feel supported when they give to charity, so we asked them who our group charity partners should be.
-This year, we have two charity partners – Cancer Research UK (a long standing partner) and NSPCC.
+This year, we have two charity partners – Cancer Research UK (a long standing partner) and Make-A-Wish Foundation.

 We have continued to build on our roster of fundraising and giving activities through a combination of group-wide initiatives and locally organised events.

 We host a variety of charitable events throughout the year in which all employees can participate.
 There is consistently high turnout across the group for our popular Charity Week, which offers a range of activities to suit each of our employees’ interests and expertise.

 Some past events during Charity Week have included:

 Charity Week was established to raise awareness of important causes, and we welcome employee input in the week’s organisation and activities.